 What are the responsibilities and job description for the Community Bridger position at Advocacy Unlimited, Inc?

 The position of Community Bridger is based in Rocky Hill, Connecticut, with statewide travel a requirement.
-Community Bridger offer support to people aged eighteen and older who are currently involved or at risk for being involved in the criminal justice or probate court system.
+Community Bridger offers brief, transitional peer support to people aged eighteen and older who are currently involved or at risk of involvement in psychiatric services.
 Community Bridgers are not expected to be members of a treatment team nor take on the role of case management or crisis workers.
+Important skills and attributes applicants should bring to this position include remaining culturally and trauma responsive, gender affirming, recovery oriented, person centered, situationally aware, open-minded, excellent communication skills, a sense of humor, growth oriented, solution focused, and patience.

 FULL-TIME NON-EXEMPT EMPLOYMENT: 37.5 regularly scheduled hours per week, not to exceed 40 hours. $25.00 per hour.
 180-day introductory period with performance evaluation at the conclusion of this period.
 Inclusive of benefits outlined in the Advocacy Unlimited Personnel Handbook.
-REPORTS TO: Peer Recovery Services Director

 ESSENTIAL JOB DUTIES: